 Number of Players

-Teams are permitted to start and/or end a game with 7 players.
-Anything less than 7 available players at any time during a game will result in a forfeit for that team.
+Teams are permitted to start and/or end a game with 8 players in Elimination Games only.
+Anything less than 8 available players at any time during an Elimination Game will result in a forfeit for that team.